 The seaside town of Himara is one of the coolest up-and-coming places on the Riviera.
 The beaches of Llamani, Porto Palermo, and Filikuri are some of the most beautiful in the region.
 The beach of Drymades is one of the busiest and most fun in the Balkans.
-If you’re trying to figure out where to go in Albania for a beach vacation, the Riviera definitely tops the list.
+The Riviera definitely tops the list if you’re trying to figure out where to go in Albania for a beach vacation.

-Berat is known as the city with thousands of windows, thanks to the typical Ottoman-style houses that Berat is famous for.
-Today it is a UNESCO World Heritage Site, with more than 2,000 years of packed history.
+Berat is known as a city with thousands of windows, thanks to the typical Ottoman-style houses that Berat is famous for.
+Today it is a UNESCO World Heritage Site with more than 2,000 years of packed history.

-One of the best things to do, especially for vino-lovers, is to go wine tasting.
+Wine tasting is one of the best things to do, especially for vino lovers.
 Albania is home to a surprisingly good vineyard scene.
 You can visit the four best vineyards (Cabo, Nurellari, Malinati, and Luani) in a day and taste the best of local Albanian wine.

-If you are a budget traveler and love to make connections with other travelers while backpacking, you should stay at Berat Backpackers, it is an excellent hostel in one of the most beautiful places in Albania, you can find rates and availabilities here.
+If you are a budget traveler and love to connect with other travelers while backpacking, you should stay at Berat Backpackers, an excellent hostel in one of the most beautiful places in Albania; you can find rates and availabilities here.

 Okay – confession – Upper Queparo is magical and maybe my favorite place in Albania.
-It is an ideal place to see a traditional Albanian village, but with a quirk, and that is that the village was left half abandoned.
+It is an ideal place to see a traditional Albanian village, but with a quirk: the village was left half abandoned.